braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas.md

 ---

 {% alert note %}
 Canvas is only available to customers on annual contracts.
-If you are not on contract, please [contact Braze](https://www.braze.com/contact/) to learn how to get Canvas.
+If you are not on contract, [contact Braze](https://www.braze.com/contact/) to learn how to get Canvas.
 {% endalert %}

 <br>